In this section

 - Tracheal resection

 Learn more about the innovative tracheal surgery procedures performed at Children's

 Treatment, including surgery, is only the first step to wellness.
 The team at Children's understands that close follow-up care is necessary in all cases of tracheal disorders.
 The team will follow the progress of your child after treatment using the following tools:

 - Quality of life studies

 About patients with congenital heart defects

 40 percent of all patients with a tracheal disorder also have some type of congenital heart defect.
 Because of this, any tracheal team needs to work closely with cardiologists and cardiothoracic surgeons.
-At Children's the tracheal disorders team has the support of the nationally respected Herma Heart Center.
-The combined expertise of the heart center and the tracheal team means the best care and outcomes for your child.
+At Children's the tracheal disorders team has the support of the nationally respected Herma Heart Institute.
+The combined expertise of the heart institute and the tracheal team means the best care and outcomes for your child.